FireLeviathan/discord-selfbot/README.md

 - node.js installed (with npm)
 - discord.js module installed (npm install discord.js

+#### using it

-clone this repository (git clone https://github.com/FireLeviathan/discord-selfbot)
+- clone this repository (git clone https://github.com/FireLeviathan/discord-selfbot)

-get your discord id, you can do it by right clicking on your profile and selecting copy id, you need developer mode active (found in option, advanced)
+- get your discord id, you can do it by right clicking on your profile and selecting copy id, you need developer mode active (found in option, advanced)

-get your discord token
+- get your discord token

-change the values in /config with your discord token and your discord id
+- change the values in /config with your discord token and your discord id

-write your own message in /config
+- write your own message in /config

-open a terminal in discord-selfbot directory and run the selfbot with "node main.js"
+- open a terminal in discord-selfbot directory and run the selfbot with "node main.js"